23 Of The Best Relationship Goals To Nurture Intimacy

 Be sure to check with your spouse before paying for the class to make sure you’re both genuinely interested in attending.

-Relationship goal #20- Order takeout once a month and have a picnic somewhere.
+Relationship goal #20- Have a monthly picnic somewhere.

 You probably have your favorites, or maybe you could try something new.

-The important thing — after avoiding ingredients either one of you is allergic to — is to spend time together, savoring the meal and each other’s company.
+The important thing — after avoiding ingredients either one of you is allergic to — is to have time together, savoring the meal and each other’s company.

 You could have a picnic in your backyard, at a park, on the beach, or on your bedroom floor.